-With thousands of people living in areas submerged by floods, and extensive damage to key roads and bridges, access to services and basic supplies has been compromised.
-Many people have been unable to move freely due to the persistence of flood waters in their villages, while in Nhamatanda, people have been isolated between the Zimbabwean border and the flood-affected areas.
-Food prices have reportedly risen by more than 100 per cent in some affected areas, while transport costs in some areas have doubled or tripled.
-Poor families who lost everything are unable to purchase basic items.
-This situation is likely to increase the risk of sexual abuse and exploitation, as boys, girls and families become desperate for life-saving resources.
+Extensive damage to key roads and bridges, has compromised people's access to services and basic supplies.
+The impact of cyclones Kenneth and Idai resulted in many people being unable to move freely due to the persistence of flood waters and damaged road networks.
+Key roads in each of the affected areas were cut for significant periods.
+After Cyclone Idai, for example, the N6 was cut, leaving Beira City cut-off and disabling a key supply route in the country.
+In Nhamatanda, people were isolated between the Zimbabwean border and the flood-affected areas.
+Food prices reportedly rose by more than 100 per cent in some affected areas and transport costs in the limited accessible areas have either doubled or tripled.
+Poor families, who lost everything in the floods, were unable to purchase basic items.
+After Cyclone Kenneth, the roads to Metuge town, Mucojo Sede in Macomia, and other areas were inaccessible.
+The isolation of communites increases the risk of sexual exploitation and abuse, as boys, girls and families become desperate for livesaving resources such as food, shelter and water.
 It is critical that the response reduces the risk of exploitation.

 The humanitarian situation is compounded by high levels of poverty, as well as the Government's limited fiscal space to respond effectively.
 Despite a downward trend in the incidence of poverty over the years, the number of poor people remains high and inequality is growing.
-Cyclone Idai is expected to exacerbate this situation, as recent poverty analysis conducted in Mozambique shows that cyclone, flood or drought can lead to a drop of up to 25 to 30 per cent in per capita food consumption and that affected households also cut back on expenditures in basic non-food items.
+Both Cyclones Kenneth and Idai are expected to exacerbate this situation, as recent poverty analysis conducted in Mozambique shows that cyclone, flood or drought can lead to a drop of up to 25 to 30 per cent in per capita food consumption and that affected households also cut back on expenditures in basic non-food items.
 The rain-dependent agricultural sector -which accounts for around 25 per cent of Mozambique's Gross Domestic Product (GDP) and employs nearly 75 per cent of the labour force- has been hard-hit by Cyclone Idai.